Juve held in dour draw, Napoli win to close gap on top two

 Fourth place Lazio stayed level on 34 points with Sampdoria after a shock 2-1 defeat at relegation-threatened Cesena.

-Inter, who beat Sassuolo 7-0 in the same fixture last season, have taken only 10 points in 10 games under Mancini and dropped to 13th with 26 points.
+Inter, who beat Sassuolo 7-0 in the same fixture last season, have taken only 10 points in 10 games under Mancini and dropped to joint 12th with 26 points, after being overtaken by both Sunday's opponents and Torino.

 (Writing by Brian Homewood in Berne; editing by Toby Davis)